maxiee/RaySystem/raysystem_flutter/api/doc/NotesApi.md

 Get Child Notes

 Get child notes for a given parent_id.
 If parent_id is None, returns root-level notes (notes without a parent).
+If parent_id is 0, it's treated as None (for easier frontend handling).

 ### Example
 ```dart